meech-ward/Focus/README.md

 ### Installing

-Open your `Package.Swift` file and add the following depedency:
+Open your `Package.Swift` file and add the following dependency:

 ```swift
 import PackageDescription